tomelabs/Horizon-borrower-validator/README.md

 # Built With
 [AutoHotkey](https://autohotkey.com/)

-# Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 # Authors
 Tom Edwards

 # License
-This project is licensed under the GNU General Public License v3.0 - see the LICENSE.md file for details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](https://github.com/tomelabs/Horizon-borrower-validator/blob/master/LICENSE) file for details

 # Acknowledgments
 Hat tip to anyone whose code was used